Grandi9/TextMining/README.md

 ## Yelp Data Description

-* The Yelp dataset is available in json files and consists of review data files and business data files for the scope of this project.
+* The Yelp dataset is available in JSON files and consists of review data files and business data files for the scope of this project.
 * The review data files include reviews with attributes such as review id, business id, business name, the review text, star rating, etc.
-* The Business data files include attributes such as business name, address,business id,etc.
+* The Business data files include attributes such as business name, address, business id, etc.

 ## Data Exploration